corinis/jsForm/README.md

 * Full standard html with data available in a js object
 * Update an existing js object with changes done within a form
-* Provide basic functions for formatting (i.e. date/time, money) using html markup
+* Provide basic functions for formatting (i.e. date/time, money, byte) using html markup
 * Provide form validation functionality
 * handle collections (arrays) with subobjects
 * provides helper methods to handle array manipulation (add new entry/remove an entry) using only html markup